opencpn-radar-pi/radar_pi/UPDATE_TEMPLATES.md

 -------

 The script is run from the plugin top directory using `./update-templates`.
-In windows, assuming standard installation paths:
+In windows CMD, assuming standard installation paths:

     > "C:\Program Files\Git\bin\bash.exe" update-templates

 Usage summary:

-    update-templates [-T | -h] [treeish]
+    update-templates [-T] [treeish]

-The *treeish* argument can be used to merge changes from another shipdriver branch than the default shipdriver/master.
+    update-templates  -h
+    update-templates  -l

+**treeish** defaults to _shipdriver/master_ i. e., templates are updated from shipdriver's development branch.
+It could be set to a branch like _shipdriver/v3.0_ or a tag like _sd3.0.0_ to retrieve data from corresponding git trees.

+**-l** lists available tags which can be used as _treeish_

-_-T_ runs in test mode, lots of output, requires an existing remote and does not self-update.
+**-T** runs in test mode, lots of output, requires an existing shipdriver remote and does not self-update.

 *update-templates -h* prints the complete help message.

 Script unconditionally updates known files and commits them directly.

+Examples:

+    update-templates shipdriver/v3.0    -- get updates from v3.0 branch
+    update-templates sd3.0.0            -- get updates from sd3.0.0 tag
+    update-templates -l                 -- list all available tags

 Checking modifications in CMakeLists.txt and flatpak manifest
 -------------------------------------------------------------